ask53/openVoltam/README.md

 1. Check your system's python version.
 If below 3.12, install version 3.12 or above.
 2. While you are at it, make sure that your python installation has a method of creating a virtual environment (these instructions use venv but any will do) and a way of installing python packages (we'll use pip here).
 3. Get all the files onto your computer:
-    a.
-If you use github, clone this repository
+    1. If you use github, clone this repository
-    b.
-If not, you can just download this whole repository and unzip it
+    2. If not, you can just download this whole repository and unzip it
 4.

 ## Notes for contributors